MakinoAlan/LAB2/nodetest2/README.txt

-Created by Jack Wo hejiheji baozha
+Created by Jack Wo
-Modified by Muzhi Yang (he he da)
+Modified by Muzhi Yang

 This is repository includes assignment1's typescript work created by Muzhi Yang.